slagle/undercloud-live/README.md

     $ git clone https://github.com/slagle/undercloud-live.git

 ## bin/undercloud.sh
-Run as current user to configure the current system into an undercloud:
+This script is run as the current user to configure the current system into an undercloud.

+The undercloud makes use of the default libvirtd network of 192.168.122.0/24.
+If you want to change the network (e.g., you're running the script on a vm whose host is already using 192.168.122.0/24), edit undercloud-live/bin/custom.sh, and then source that file:

+    # Edit undercloud-live/bin/custom-network.sh, and set the environment
+    # variables in the file to your desired settings.
+    $ vi undercloud-live/bin/custom-network.sh
+    $ source undercloud-live/bin/custom-network.sh

+Run the undercloud script itself:

     $ undercloud-live/bin/undercloud.sh